tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

-The set of 802.11 models provided in |ns3| attempts to provide an accurate MAC-level implementation of the 802.11 specification and to provide a not-so-slow PHY-level model of the 802.11a specification.
+The set of 802.11 models provided in |ns3| attempts to provide an accurate MAC-level implementation of the 802.11 specification and to provide a not-so-slow PHY-level model of the 802.11a specification and a not-so-slow PHY-level model of the 802.11a/b/g/n specifications.

 In |ns3|, nodes can have multiple WifiNetDevices on separate channels, and the WifiNetDevice can coexist with other device types; this removes an architectural